AHI Reduction Explained: What Your Sleep Apnea Numbers Mean and How to Improve Them Naturally

 Try Back2Sleep Risk-FreeAdditional Resources for Your Sleep Health Journey

 Your journey toward lower AHI, better oxygen levels, and restorative sleep begins with a single step.
-Whether you're newly diagnosed or seeking CPAP alternatives, evidence-based nasal stent therapy offers a path worth exploring.
+Whether you're newly diagnosed or seeking CPAP alternatives, evidence-based nasal stent therapy offers a clinically-supported path worth exploring.